bulaya-ute/open_download_manager/README.md

 4. Monitor progress in the list below, where you can pause or resume downloads.
 5. Files are saved to the app's documents directory (accessible via platform-specific file explorers).

+## Pending Improvements

+This section tracks planned enhancements and optimizations for future releases:

+### Performance Optimizations
+- **Lazy-load PartialDownloadFile objects**: Currently, all `PartialDownloadFile` objects are loaded into memory when the app starts.
+For better performance with large download lists, implement on-demand loading where `PartialDownloadFile` objects are only loaded for:
+  - Active/downloading items
+  - Items visible in the viewport
+  - Items being interacted with by the user

+  This will significantly reduce memory usage and improve startup time for users with hundreds or thousands of download history items.

+### Future Features
+- (Add more items here as needed)

 ## Contributing

 We welcome contributions!
 To contribute: